 An array of measurements will be used to evaluate key components of physical, psychological, nutritional, metabolic and health-related quality of life factors, before and after, either individual or combined exercise and nutrition interventions.
 Key measurements will include body composition, physical performance, nutritional status, metabolic biomarkers, cardiovascular health, functional capacity and fitness level, muscles strength and power, muscle fatigue, mental status, and quality of life.
 All above measures are frequently and safely used within the research setting with minimal discomfort and risk.
 The study aims to produce compelling evidence of the multidimensional health benefits of exercise and nutrition on sarcopenia; to healthy ageing and enhance quality of life among the ageing population.

-North West - Liverpool East Research Ethics Committee
+North West - Liverpool Central Research Ethics Committee

 Date of REC Opinion

 7 Jul 2016